Shop All Rose Bushes for Sale Online

 When to Prune Rose Bushes

 The best time to prune roses is in late winter or early spring, around the time new growth begins.
 This could be as early as January or as late as May, depending on your climate.
 Roses should be pruned annually to encourage new growth and promote flowering.
 While repeat flowering roses should be pruned in very early spring, old-fashioned and heirloom climbing roses usually bloom on old growth, and should be pruned after they bloom.

 How to Grow Roses & Maintaining Rose Bushes

 Rose bush needs will vary by type, but all rose bushes require pruning.
 In the fall, remove all dried leaves and other debris near the roses bushes, as they can harbor fungal pathogens that can survive the winter.

 Roses like well draining soil, like our Rose Soil Mix.
 Some roses need a pile of soil around the plant in the winter, but only after the first frost, to ensure that the rose plants enter dormancy.
 Protect climbing roses from harsh winter winds.
-Check out our blog on Winter Care for Roses.
 Continue to water and fertilize roses to help keep your rose bushes healthy and blooming.
 Check out the Rose Grow Guide for more information on choosing and growing rose bushes!

 The best time to plant roses is in late winter or early spring.
 The month may vary depending on where you are located, but a general rule of thumb would be in March or April.
 Rose bushes can be planted in early fall as long as they have enough time to establish their root systems into the ground before winter.